-Instead of focusing only on whether a 700 score is good or not, consider whether it will allow you to reach your goals, said Victoria Sechrist, certified financial trainer at The Financial Gym.
+Instead of focusing only on whether a 700 score is good or not, consider whether it will allow you to reach your goals, says Victoria Sechrist, certified financial trainer at The Financial Gym.

-“For example, some mortgage refinance lenders are requiring a minimum of 700,” Sechrist said.
+“For example, some mortgage refinance lenders are requiring a minimum of 700,” says Sechrist.
 “Some credit card issuers say they want people with 720-plus to get their top tier cards.
-That doesn’t mean you can’t get approved for credit cards or a mortgage refinance; it just means you may have to shop around more to find a lender with lower credit requirements.
-If you’re looking for a personal loan or a 0 percent balance transfer credit card to refinance higher interest debt, then 700 should be good enough for you to qualify.”
+That doesn’t mean you can’t get approved for credit cards or a mortgage refinance.
+It just means you may have to shop around more to find a lender with lower credit requirements.”

-With an average credit score, expect to pay around the average credit card interest rate of 16 percent, Rossman said.
+With an average credit score, expect to pay around the average credit card interest rate of 16.51 percent, Rossman says.
 That’s better than the 20 percent or 25 percent those with lower scores will pay, but not as nice as the 7 percent or 10 percent people with scores of 740 and higher might achieve.

 What credit cards can you get with a 700 credit score?

-Although the prestige credit cards with rewards creeping up to 6 percent are probably still out of reach, a 700 score will put you into a better rewards bracket than those with a 600 score who qualify only for credit builder cards with minimal rewards, Rossman said.
+Although the prestige credit cards with rewards creeping up to 6 percent are probably still out of reach, a 700 score will put you into a better rewards bracket than those with a 600 score who qualify only for credit builder cards with minimal rewards, says Rossman.

-“Today, a 700 credit score has you in the ballpark,” Rossman said.
+“Today, a 700 credit score has you in the ballpark,” says Rossman.
 “But other factors are going to tip the balance as to whether you get approved or not.”

 Lenders will take a hard look at your income, your debt-to-income ratio, late payments and recent debt.

-“Somebody who has opened a bunch of credit cards is going to look risky,” Rossman said, as is “somebody who has run up a bunch of debt.”
+“Somebody who has opened a bunch of credit cards is going to look risky,” says Rossman, as is “somebody who has run up a bunch of debt.”